Student mobility - Undergraduate students

 Only students who appy very soon, can get a bed in a dormitory.
 Note that rooms in all dormitories are double.
 The majority of students need to find a private accommodation.
 You can get an assistance from our Erasmus buddies.

-When does the semester start and finish for Erasmus students?
+When does the term start and finish for Erasmus students?

-Winter semester: from biginning of October till middle of January
+Winter term: from biginning of October till middle of January

-Summer semester: from middle of February till end of May
+Summer term: from middle of February till end of May

 What did Erasmus students think about studying at the Faculty of Social Work: